rprendes/rgonp.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+I am a  Veterinary Researcher with strong background in Bioinformatics and Animal Genomic at the Animal Breeding and Genomics at Wageningen University and Ausnturia company.

+I'm currently working on goat milk oligosaccharides and Optibov project analyzing whole genome sequences, pipeline development, and supporting different projects.

+Here you can find some codes from my daily work, as well as some tips I come across.

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now ....